OTGApps/reset-sim/README.md

 Adds a command to terminal that lets you easily reset the iOS Simulator

+Tested on Yosemite (14A386a).
+Any other Mac OS, YMMV.

 ## Installation

 Add this line to your application's Gemfile: